Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 Scope of this policy

 This policy describes how the App handles information.
-It applies to the Vital Report iOS application, its widgets, its Siri/App Intents integration, and any features described in this policy.
+It applies to the Vital Report iOS application, its widgets, its Siri/App Intents integration, Appointment Briefs, and any features described in this policy.

-It does not apply to third-party services you may independently use in connection with the App (such as Apple Health, iCloud, or Google Drive/Sheets), which are governed by their own privacy policies.
+It does not apply to third-party services you may independently use in connection with the App (such as Apple Health, iCloud, email, AirDrop, or another share destination), which are governed by their own privacy policies.

 Information we do not collect